zamzar/zamzar-samples-dropbox-converter/README.md

 # Zamzar Dropbox Converter

-A sample C# app which uses the [Zamzar Developer API](https://developers.zamzar.com/) to automatically convert files in a specific Dropbox folder (named **To Convert**) into different formats.
-Converted files are placed in Dropbox in an output folder named **Converted**.
-A simple JSON file is used to manage file conversion preferences.
+A sample C# app which uses the [Zamzar Developer API](https://developers.zamzar.com/) to automatically convert files in a specific Dropbox folder (named **"To Convert"**) into different formats.
+Converted files are placed in Dropbox in an output folder named **"Converted"**.
+A simple JSON file (`dropbox_file_converter_config.json`) is used to manage file conversion preferences (i.e. what formats to convert from and to).

 This code is aimed at Developers interested in using the Zamzar file conversion API with Dropbox.
 If you find any issues please raise them against this repository, since it is monitored by the Zamzar development team.
 We welcome pull requests, forks and suggestions for improvements.